Get News & Updates Directly To Your Inbox

-With a BCBSOK health plan, you have access to the COVID-19 vaccine and its administration at no cost to you.
-Talk with your health care provider about when you can get the vaccine and any questions you have about the vaccines.
+With a BCBSOK health plan, you can receive the COVID-19 vaccine at no cost to you.
+Talk with your health care provider about when you can get yours and any other questions you have about the vaccines.

 Some self-funded groups may not waive the cost for the COVID-19 vaccine and its administration.
 If you aren’t sure what your plan covers, contact your company’s benefits administrator or call BCBSOK Customer Service at the number listed on your member ID card.

 Members with pharmacy benefits through a BCBSOK employer health plan, individual plan and Medicare Advantage plan will be able to get the vaccines with no out-of-pocket cost at any provider or pharmacy during the public health emergency.
 Some grandfathered health plans may not cover preventive care like vaccines, including the COVID-19 vaccine.
 Check your plan benefits if you aren’t sure or call Customer Service at the number on your BCBSOK member ID card for help.

 If you have pharmacy benefits administered by a pharmacy benefit manager other than Prime Therapeutics®, please call them for your pharmacy-related COVID-19 questions, including vaccine coverage.

 If you don’t have insurance, there are programs that can help.
 Your doctor or a local pharmacy can tell you what your choices are.